yellowmessenger/documentation/docs/platform_concepts/inbox/chats/chatsearch.md

 :::info

 **Assumption**:
-Ideally, a ticket would not have 1000s of messages in it.
+Ideally, a live chat would not have 1000s of messages in it.

 **Look out for**:
-Count of instances where the ticket has a large no. of messages Increased loading time to product search results
+Count of instances where the live chat has a large no. of messages Increased loading time to product search results
 :::